valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

 ![A picture of an HTOP window showing all four of our CPU's at 100% utilization.](images/io_threading_htop.png)

 Right?
-Well belive it or not we can squeeze even more performance out of our little CM4!
+Well believe it or not we can squeeze even more performance out of our little CM4!

 ![A picture of our Valkey server with the 4 core boxes and to the right of them is a memory box.
 In the first core box is the Valkey process and in the next two there are IO Threads.
 The valkey process has a loop showing it communiacting with both of the IO threads.
 It also has a bracket showing it managing all the memory.](images/io_threading_arch.png)